Michel Sardou: The renewal (2004–2013)

 Michel Sardou at the Palais des Sports in 2005.

 In 2004, Sardou signed a contract with the record label Universal Music France for a new album entitled Du plaisir, he participated in the French television show Star Academy and he organised an international tour in 2004 and 2005, visiting France, Belgium, Switzerland and Canada.

 On 13 November 2006, the double album Hors format was released.
 This album includes twenty-three new songs, one of which is a duet with Chimène Badi, "Le chant des hommes" ("The Song of Men").
 "Hors Format" has reached copies sold and is a double platinum.
 In 2007, he started another tour, visiting venues like the Olympia and the Zénith de Paris.
 "Le Blues Black Brothers" was released January 1, 2004.

-He released the album Être une femme (2010) on 30 August 2010.
+Sardou released the album Être une femme (2010) on 30 August 2010.
 Tracks include an electronic style remix by the DJ Laurent Wolf of his own 1980s hit "Être une femme", and a duet with Céline Dion, "Voler" ("To Fly").
 The subsequent tour met with further success.

-Les grands moments (The Great Moments), a compilation album of his greatest hits, was released 22 October 2012.
+Les grands moments (The Great Moments), a compilation album of Sardou's greatest hits, was released 22 October 2012.
 In 2012 and 2013 Sardou gave a show of the same name, showcasing his material all the way back to the mid-1960s.
 The show was staged at the Palais Omnisports de Paris-Bercy for three dates in December 2012 and five dates at the Olympia in June 2013.
 But medical issues forced Sardou to cancel the twelve last dates.

-In September 2014, he began playing the lead role in a play written especially for him by Éric-Emmanuel Schmitt, Si on recommençait ?
+In September 2014, Sardou began playing the lead role in a play written especially for him by Éric-Emmanuel Schmitt, Si on recommençait ?
 (If we begin again ?).

 Several of Sardou's songs also feature prominently in the French comedy film "La famille Bélier", released in 2014.

 Return to Music, New Tour, and Retirement (2023–2024)

-In November 2022, Michel Sardou announced that he would return to the stage for a new tour with around thirty dates, exclusively in large venues, mainly Zénith arenas.
+In November 2022, Sardou announced that he would return to the stage for a new tour with around thirty dates, exclusively in large venues, mainly Zénith arenas.
 The tour, titled "Je me souviens d'un adieu" (after his 1995 song), runs from October 3, 2023, at the Zénith in Rouen until March 17, 2024, at the Paris La Défense Arena.
 100,000 tickets for the tour sold out in just eight hours.

-In September 2023, Michel Sardou released a previously unreleased song, recorded in 1992, titled "En quelle année Georgia," co-written with Didier Barbelivien and composed by Jean-Pierre Bourtayre.
+In September 2023, Sardou released a previously unreleased song, recorded in 1992, titled "En quelle année Georgia," co-written with Didier Barbelivien and composed by Jean-Pierre Bourtayre.

-On March 13, 2024, in an interview with Le Parisien, Michel Sardou announced his retirement from the world of music and theater.
+On March 13, 2024, in an interview with Le Parisien, Sardou announced his retirement from the world of music and theater.
 He also mentioned that he might consider acting in a film directed by Olivier Marchal, should Marchal be interested.